Aptomi/k8s-app-engine/README.md

 ### Running Examples

-TODO: ...

-Once Aptomi is up and running and k8s clusters are set up, you can get started by running the following examples:
+Once Aptomi is up, integrated with LDAP, and k8s clusters are set up and prepared, you can get started by running the following examples:

 Example    | Description  | Diagram
 -----------|--------------|--------------